 API

-Elements on this page refer to the file structure, concepts, and life cycle of an Empirica experiment.
+Elements on this page refer to the f, , and of an Empirica experiment.

 Empirica.gameInit(callback)